stchan/PdfScribe/README.md

-# PdfScribe v1.1.0
+# PdfScribe v1.1.2

 PdfScribe is a PDF virtual printer.
 Check the [releases](https://github.com/stchan/PdfScribe/releases) page for this project to download a prebuilt MSI package.

 ## System Requirements

-* 64-bit Windows 7 or later
+* 64-bit Windows
-* .NET Framework 4.6.1 or later
+* .NET Framework 4.8 or later

 ## Building from source